syslogic/google-cloud-kms-gradle-plugin/README.md

  ---
 ### Features

- - It encrypts and decrypts files with Cloud KMS.
+ - It encrypts and decrypts multiple files with Cloud KMS.
- - It only overwrites files, when they are empty.
+ - It only overwrites destination files, when they're empty.
- -

 ### Development

 The plugin source code can be swiftly installed into any Android Gradle project with `git clone`: